therapy for low self esteem

 We can work on treating low self-esteem connected to people-pleasing by:

-3) People-Pleasing Tendencies
+3) People-Pleasing Tendencies and difficulty with limits

 4) Fear of Failure or Rejection